gauravanand2600/portfolio-profile/README.md

 You can update the `Resume.js` and `Blog.js` sections to redirect to the correct locations.

 🙋‍♀️ Contact
-Name: Ambati Bhargavi
+Name: Anand Gaurav
-Email: ambatibhargavi977@gmail.com
+Email: gauravanand2600@gmail.com
-GitHub: @ambatibhargavi
+GitHub: @Anand Gaurav
-LinkedIn: Ambati Bhargavi
+LinkedIn: Anand Gaurav
 Feel free to reach out for any questions or feedback!

 Happy coding! 🚀